AlfredDaimari/cbdc-client/README.md

 ### url "/blockexplorer"
 - for getting information about the last 10 blocks
 - use mozilla firefox to get better view of json data

+### How to run
+- download npm
+- clone repo
+- install dependencies using "npm install"
+- ensure port 9000 in your pc is free
+- run "npm run connect"